dbouquin/hackbot/README.md

 *Note: the [.gitignore](https://github.com/dbouquin/hackbot/blob/main/.gitignore) file in this repo ignores your credenitals file so you won't end up uploading it to GitHub by mistake.*

 #### Specify your map.json file's location
-The only path that's hardcoded into the main scrip in the path to `map.json`.
+The only path that's hardcoded into the main script is the path to `map.json`.
 Open the `main_selenium.py` file and update the `initialize_directories()` function with the file path you're using for your map.

 #### Install dependencies